 2. Automated player security support, accounts protection from hacking, and control of data leakage.

 Online casinos often suffer from hackers: brute force is used to hack the most popular passwords, and phishing is used for the most popular casinos or sports betting brands.
-A lot depends on the users’ caution.
+While immersing themselves in the online gaming world, a lot depends on the users’ caution.
 Still, an operator can also secure the system by 2FA implementation, account confirmation when entering from an unusual location (for example, the player always plays from Poland, and the login was created in Peru), secure channel for data exchange between a client and a server, a payment system and a client, a payment system, and a server.